kshill/azure-pipeline-nd082/README.md

 # Overview

-This project uses Azure CI/CD pipeline that builds, tests, and operationalizes an ML Flask App that makes predictions..
+This project uses Azure CI/CD pipeline that builds, tests, and operationalizes an ML Flask App that makes predictions.

 ## Project Plan